CoreKeeperMods/corekeepermods.github.io/v3/Drops.md

 ﻿# Loot Drop Tables Module
-Loot Drop Tables Module is a CoreLib submodule that allows to add, modify and remove loot drops.
+> Loot Drop Tables Module is a CoreLib submodule that allows to add, modify and remove loot drops.

-## Usage example:
+## Usage Example
 Make sure to call `CoreLibMod.LoadModules(typeof(DropTablesModule));` to in your mod `EarlyInit()` function, before using the module.
 This will load the submodule.